-Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 30% of the Allowed Amount.
-Payment: After Deductible, You pay 50% of the Allowed Amount and the Payment for colonoscopy associated with a positive fecal test and non-preventive colonoscopies: No charge. balance of billed charges.
-The Deductible does not apply to outpatient radiology and laboratory services (not including complex imaging procedures).
+Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 20% of the Allowed Amount.
+Payment: After Deductible, You pay 50% of the Allowed Amount and the Payment for non-preventive colonoscopies: After Deductible, You pay 0% of the Allowed Amount. balance of billed charges.